pablocael/pynear/README.md

 # Requirement

 This library needs OpenMP support to be built and installed.
-The whole compilation procces occur automatically by performing the installation step above.
+The whole compilation proccess occur automatically by performing the installation step above.

+# Features

+For more features and all available index types, refer to [docs](./docs/README.md).

-# Pickle serialization
+## Pickle serialization

 Pyvptree is pickle serializable:
 ```python